jormel191/playwright/README.md

 BASE_URL='put your base url here'
 ```
 ## Writing Tests
-All test scripts are located in the e2e directory.
+All test scripts are located in the test directory.
 You can create new test files or modify existing ones to suit your testing needs.